Zaid26194/Pathfinder/README.md

 # Pathfinder
-This was a project I did for class during September 2017.
+This was a C++ project I did for class during September 2017.
 The purpose was to find the shortest path from start to finish of a map read in from a .csv file using Breadth First Search.

 When the project was provided to me, the only files in there were the ones